- Reporting an advertisement

 Set Appropriate Expectations and Honor Them: Don't Tamper with Groups or Events

 Converting or changing events in a group or event, so that they no longer align with the expectations and purpose set by the organizer and leadership team, is misleading and not allowed.

 The intentions of the group should remain consistent with member expectations as set in the group description.

 If you are blocked, you’re blocked.
-Members must accept and respect any organizer’s decision to ban a member from a group, or a member's decision to block a member from contacting them on Meetup.
+Members must accept and respect any organizer’s decision to ban a member from a group, or a member's decision to block another member from contacting them on Meetup.
 Members must also respect any decision from Meetup to suspend or terminate their account due to a policy violation.
 Creating new accounts to circumvent a block or ban decision from an organizer, a member, or Meetup is prohibited.
 Additionally, you are not permitted to post content or promote events on behalf of a member that has been banned or blocked from using Meetup.